Infineon/optiga-trust-m/examples/tools/protected_update_data_set/README.md

 ## Sample :

-A sample script demonstrating the usage of the tool is available in ..\samples
+A sample script demonstrating the usage of the tool is available [here|https://github.com/Infineon/optiga-trust-m/tree/master/examples/tools/protected_update_data_set/samples]

 ## Limitations
 * Only SHA-256 digest algorithm is supported for hash calculation